daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 vegetable="broccoli"
 {% endhighlight %}

-## Quirk 3: single vs. double quotes
+## Quirk 3: Single vs. double quotes

 A lot of bugs in Bash scripts are related to quoting, so it's valuable to understand how quoting works in Bash.